This post may contain affiliate links. Please read our disclosure policy.

 Freshly made butter is so delicious.
 It is a fun family project and the result makes a first-class basis for flavored or compound butters.
+It’s easy to soften for recipes and really enhances the flavor of baked goods.
 It’s basically how fine restaurants make their butter and why it’s always so irresistible.

 MORE COOKING TUTORIALS:

 - How to Make No Churn Ice Cream